-Contrary to popular belief, trees aren’t just planted to make paper.
+Contrary to popular belief, trees aren’t just planted to make the cardboard box your shiny new printer came in or the copy paper you use to print your reports.
 Wood byproducts are used in a diverse, surprising, range of industries, outside paper production.

 If you’ve eaten a burger, taken a shower or painted your nails in the last 24 hours, chances are you’ve come into contact with a common wood byproduct, wood pulp – without even knowing it.
 Believe it or not, this prolific wonder material can be found in an array of unexpected everyday items.

 Wood pulp is naturally derived from trees, cotton and other plant materials.
 It’s lightweight, strong, a conductor of electricity, isn’t harmful to humans and can be produced at almost no cost.

 Ready to find out more about this versatile material?
 In this article, we are going to be exploring seven surprising uses for wood pulp that you may not have known before.

 Many leading fast food chains serve items that contain wood pulp.
 Wood pulp in food acts as an additive often present in shredded cheese, bagels, fish fillet patties, sausage, tortillas, onion rings, hot sauces, pancakes and even milkshakes.
 With complementary chemicals, cellulose adds texture, thickens and stabilises food – and is safe for human consumption.
 Without it, ice cream would melt faster.